LudovicEspeel/course-web-essentials/docs/32_frontend_scripting_js/README.md

 * **Null**: to indicate a special value 'null'
 * **Symbol**: each instance is unique, e.g. `Symbol("description");`

-In addition, you have the **object** type that can be used to store a collection of values.
+In addition, you have the **object** type that can be used to store a collection of values:
 ```js
 let obj = { name: "Samira", age: 25 };
 ```